akkaungkyawkhaing/akkfavmovies/README.md

 # 🎬 Favorite Movies Web Application

-A simple yet elegant web application built with the Flask framework to manage and showcase your favorite movies.
+Built a Flask-based web application to manage a personal list of favorite movies.

 ## 🌟 Features
 - **User-Friendly Design:** Clean and intuitive interfaces built using HTML templates and static styles.